Rightpoint/viewmodel-inject/README.md

 }
 ```

-Dagger should now provide a `ViewModelProvider.Factory` implementation with an instance of your `ViewModel`!
-You can now inject it in your `FragmentActivity` or `Fragment`:
+Dagger should now provide a `ViewModelProvider.Factory` implementation with an instance of your ViewModel!
+You can now inject the factory into your `FragmentActivity` or `Fragment`:
 ```
 class YourActivity : FragmentActivity() {
   @Inject lateinit var factory: ViewModelProvider.Factory